Doctoral Programme in Clinical Psychology

 Finally, it should be noted that the length of the programme cannot be reduced through the accreditation of prior learning or experience (AP(E)L).

 There are two stages to our selection procedure:

 First, we screen all applications to make sure they meet our minimum requirements for work experience, academic, research, and statistical competence.
 They are then rated using a competency based rating procedure based on the Trainee Clinical Psychologist person specification.
 The competencies cover the following key areas: academic/research competence, clinical competence, reflective practice/resilience.
 Our selection team is managed by our Admissions Tutor and comprises members of the programme team, as well as local NHS Clinical Psychologists, who teach and/or supervise on the programme.

 We invite short-listed applicants for interview.
-The Southampton DClinPsych programme covers a wide and rural geographical area.
+The Southampton Doctorate in Clinical Psychology Programme covers a wide and rural geographical area.
 Hence, all applicants to Southampton must possess a full valid driving licence at application (subject to reasonable adjustments for disability).
 All applicants must submit their full driving licence one week before interview date.
 If applicants cannot submit their driving licence documents they might be ineligible for interview.
 All candidates must undertake to meet the travel requirements of the programme.

-Our interviews take place over three days and are followed by a final selection meeting in which we decide which candidates will be offered places on the basis of their performance across the two interviews and the role-play.
-The Admissions Tutor informs all applicants whether they have been successful following the selection meeting.
+Our interviews take place over several days and are followed by a final selection meeting in which we decide which candidates will be offered places on the basis of their performance across the two interviews.
+The Programme Team informs all applicants whether they have been successful following the selection meeting.

 If you are unsuccessful at interview, you may request written feedback on your interview performance.
 We regret that we are unable to provide any feedback to candidates who are not short-listed for interview